CiprianFlorin-Ifrim/ros_autonomous_manipulator_mobilerobot/README.md

-# assessmentmobilerobots_2022
-Files for Mobile Robots - PDE3432 - Assessment III 2022
-This repository contains all the files needed to run the package.
+This repository contains all the files needed to run the package consitsting of a custom URDF/XACRO robot with the Navigation Stack and Joint Trajectory controller.

 Instructions to install: